-Performance outcomes Acceptable outcomes Response PO18 The location and design of vehicular access to a local road within 100 metres of an intersection with a state-controlled road does not create a safety hazard for users of a state-controlled road.
-AO18.1 Vehicular access is located as far as possible from the state-controlled road intersection.
-AND N/A AO18.2 Vehicular access is in accordance with volume 3, parts, 3, 4 and 4A of the Road Planning And Design Manual, 2nd edition, Department of Transport and Main Roads, 2016.
-AND N/A AO18.3 Onsite vehicle circulation is designed to give priority to entering vehicles at all times so vehicles do not queue in the intersection or on the state-controlled road.
-N/A Planned upgrades PO19 Development does not impede delivery of planned upgrades of state-controlled roads.
+Performance outcomes Acceptable outcomes Response PO19 Development does not impede delivery of planned upgrades of state-controlled roads.
 AO19.1 Development is not located on land identified by the Department of Transport and Main Roads as land required for the planned upgrade of a state-controlled road.
 Note: Land required for the planned upgrade of a state-controlled road is identified in the DA mapping system.
 OR Proposal complies.
-AO19.2 Development is sited and designed so that permanent buildings, structures, infrastructure, services or utilities are not located on land identified by the Department of Transport and Main Roads as land required for the planned upgrade of a state-controlled road.
-N/A OR all of the following acceptable outcomes apply: AO19.3 Structures and infrastructure located on land identified by the Department of Transport N/A

-Performance outcomes Acceptable outcomes Response and Main Roads as land required for the planned upgrade of a state-controlled road are able to be readily relocated or removed without materially affecting the viability or functionality of the development.
+AO19.2 Development is sited and designed so that permanent buildings, structures, infrastructure, services or utilities are not located on land identified by the Department of Transport and Main Roads as land required for the planned upgrade of a statecontrolled road.
+OR all of the following acceptable outcomes apply: AO19.3 Structures and infrastructure located on land identified by the Department of Transport and Main Roads as land required for the planned upgrade of a state-controlled road are able to be readily relocated or removed without materially affecting the viability or functionality of the development.
 AND AO19.4 Vehicular access for the development is consistent with the function and design of the planned upgrade of the state-controlled road.
-AND N/A AO19.5 Development does not involve filling and excavation of, or material changes to, land required for a planned upgrade to a state-controlled road.
-AND N/A AO19.6 Land is able to be reinstated to the predevelopment condition at the completion of the use.
-N/A Network impacts PO20 Development does not result in a worsening of operating conditions on the state-controlled road network.
+AND AO19.5 Development does not involve filling and excavation of, or material changes to, land required for a planned upgrade to a state-controlled road.
+AND AO19.6 Land is able to be reinstated to the predevelopment condition at the completion of the use.

+Performance outcomes Acceptable outcomes Response Network impacts PO20 Development does not result in a worsening of operating conditions on the state-controlled road network.
 No acceptable outcome is prescribed.
-Proposal complies.
-Note: To demonstrate compliance with this performance outcome, it is recommended that an RPEQ certified traffic impact assessment is provided, prepared in accordance with the Guide to Traffic Impact Assessment, Department of Transport and Main Roads, 2017.
+Note: To demonstrate compliance with this performance outcome, it is recommended that an RPEQ certified traffic impact assessment is provided.
+Please refer to the Guide to Traffic Impact Assessment, Department of Transport and Main Roads, 2017, for further guidance on how to comply with this performance outcome.
 PO21 Development does not impose traffic loadings on a state-controlled road which could be accommodated on the local road network.
 AO21.1 The layout and design of the development directs traffic generated by the development to the local road network.
-Proposal complies.

-Performance outcomes Acceptable outcomes Response PO22 Upgrade works on, or associated with, a state-controlled road are built in accordance with Queensland road design standards.
-AO22.1 Upgrade works required as a result of the development are designed and constructed in accordance with the Road planning and design manual, 2 nd edition, Department of Transport and Main Roads, 2016.
-N/A Note: Road works in a state-controlled road require approval under section 33 of the Transport Infrastructure Act 1994 before the works commence.
+PO22 Upgrade works on, or associated with, a state-controlled road are built in accordance with Queensland road design standards.
+AO22.1 Upgrade works required as a result of the development are designed and constructed in accordance with the Road Planning and Design Manual , 2 nd edition, Department of Transport and Main Roads, 2016.
+Note: Road works in a state-controlled road require approval under section 33 of the Transport Infrastructure Act 1994 before the works commence.